sybrohee/besolverd/README.md

 * -T / --nbBedthreads : number of threads that are run simultaneously when computing the threshold.
 * -V / --nbRtgthreads : number of threads for multithreaded tools such as mosdepth and rtg-tools

+The tool also discriminates between snp and indels to compute the statistics.
+Moreover, it can only make the computation on the subsets of passing filter variants.

 ## INSTALLATION